nicolamoothreemodugno/nicolamoothreemodugno/README.md

 ## Hi 👋
-Nice to meet you my name is Nicola Modugno and I am a student at the Univerity of Salerno whit brief experiences in the field of Web Development.
+Nice to meet you, my name is Nicola and I am a student at the Univerity of Salerno whit a little experience in the field of Web Development.

 <!--
 **nicolamoothreemodugno/nicolamoothreemodugno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.